cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/autoscaling/HorizontalVmScalingSimple.rst

 .. java:type:: public class HorizontalVmScalingSimple extends VmScalingAbstract implements HorizontalVmScaling

-   A \ :java:ref:`HorizontalVmScaling`\  implementation that allows defining the conditions to identify an under or overloaded VM, based on any desired criteria, such as current RAM, CPU and/or Bandwidth utilization.
-A \ :java:ref:`DatacenterBroker`\  thus monitors the VMs that have an HorizontalVmScaling object in order to create or destroy VMs on demand.
+   A \ :java:ref:`HorizontalVmScaling`\  implementation that allows defining the condition to identify an overloaded VM, based on any desired criteria, such as current RAM, CPU and/or Bandwidth utilization.
+A \ :java:ref:`DatacenterBroker`\  monitors the VMs that have an HorizontalVmScaling object in order to create or destroy VMs on demand.

-   Thes conditions in fact have to be defined by the user of this class, by providing \ :java:ref:`Predicate`\ s using the \ :java:ref:`setUnderloadPredicate(Predicate)`\  and \ :java:ref:`setOverloadPredicate(Predicate)`\  methods.
+   The overload condition has to be defined by providing a \ :java:ref:`Predicate`\  using the \ :java:ref:`setOverloadPredicate(Predicate)`\  method.
+Check the \ :java:ref:`HorizontalVmScaling`\  documentation for details on how to enable horizontal down scaling using the \ :java:ref:`DatacenterBroker`\ .

    :author: Manoel Campos da Silva Filho

+   **See also:** :java:ref:`HorizontalVmScaling`

 Constructors
 ------------